lafletcher/tacc-ckan-docker/architecture-diagram.md

 The architecture ensures data flows efficiently from external users through the application layer to the appropriate storage systems, with OAuth providing secure authentication throughout the process.

+> **Deployment Note**: All services (CKAN, DataPusher, PostgreSQL, Solr, and Redis) are containerized and deployed using Docker Compose as defined in [docker-compose.yml](docker-compose.yml).
+The TACC OAuth Provider and TACC Corral are external services that integrate with the containerized CKAN deployment.

 ## Architecture with OAuth

 ```mermaid